Saakaarb/CRNN_ARC/README.md

 </p>

 These models can then be plugged into broader 3D numerical simulations of the real world, allowing battery design without blowing up a single real cell!
+The plot below shows the comparison of the simulated temperature (in a 3D simulation) of a thermal runaway test of a battery to experimental data from a thermocouple; the simulation shows excellent agreement with real-world data.

 <p align='center'>
 <img src=images/heated_cell.png width="200">